Sask. First Nations leaders, premier call for federal government to examine residential school sites | CBC News

 Cameron thanked survivors who have come forward to give guidance on where to start the searches.
 He said hearing those stories is an important part of the healing process.

-"Many of our survivors are still healing and still grieving and we hope to help in some way in finding closure for them," said Cameron.
+"Many of our survivors are still healing and still grieving, and we hope to help in some way in finding closure for them," he said.

 The call for action was echoed by Saskatchewan Premier Scott Moe on Monday afternoon.
-He announced his government was partnering with the FSIN to call on the federal government to take action.
+He announced his government is partnering with the FSIN to call on the federal government to take action.

-"With an estimated 20 federal residential schools operated in Saskatchewan, meaningful reconciliation in our province must include research into the estimated hundreds of children that did not return home after attending these institutions, including radar ground search," Premier Scott Moe said in a news release.
+At a news conference, Moe said the federal government should take the lead but that the province will help expedite the process in any way it can.

-"Saskatchewan is prepared to support this work through the Ministry of First Nations, Métis and Northern Affairs in collaboration with the FSIN and First Nations in Saskatchewan."
+The premier said he's already spoken with the FSIN about the work that needs to be done.

 'Sometimes, there was total silence': survivor

-The Cowessess First Nation, located in southeast Saskatchewan, already has plans to examine a mass grave located at the Marieval Residential School this summer.
+The Cowessess First Nation, located in southeast Saskatchewan, already has plans to examine a burial site located at the Marieval Indian Residential School this summer.

 This is important to Barry Kennedy, a survivor who attended the residential school on Cowessess First Nation for more than four years after he was taken from his family on the Carry the Kettle First Nation.

-Kennedy recalls being physically abused and beaten by staff at the school.
-He said that all he felt as a five-year-old child was fear and loneliness.
+Kennedy said he recalls being beaten by staff at the school and said that all he felt as a five-year-old child was fear and loneliness.

 "That first night, I got to experience fear in a multitude of different ways," he said.
 "You can hear the fear.
 You can feel the fear and you can smell the fear."